ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 }
 ```

 As you can see, we're creating a backend called `test-backend`.
-The URL is set to the gateway URL of the backend API Management instance using `apiManagementServiceBackend.properties.gatewayUrl`.
+The URL is set to the gateway URL of the backend using `apiManagementServiceBackend.properties.gatewayUrl`.
 Both the `validateCertificateChain` and `validateCertificateName` TLS properties are set to `true` so that the client will validate the SSL server certificate of the backend.
 These are set to `false` by default.

 The last step is to add the 'Backend API' to the client API Management instance.
 Add the following code to the `main.bicep` file: